-Front Panel (AP9640)
+Front Panel (AP9630)

-Item Description 1 USB console port Connects the NMC to a local computer, via a micro-USB cable (APC part number 960-0603), to configure initial network settings or access the command line interface (CLI).
-2 10/100/1000 Base-T connector Connects the NMC to the Ethernet network.
+Item Description 1 Serial console port Connects the NMC to a local computer, via a serial cable (APC part number 940-0299), to configure initial network settings or access the command line interface (CLI).
+2 10/100 Base-T connector Connects the NMC to the Ethernet network.
 3 Reset button Restarts the network management interface.
-NOTE: This does not affect the output power of the device in which the NMC is installed 4 Link-RX/TX (10/100/1000) LED See "Link-RX/TX (10/100/1000) LED".
+Note: This does not affect the output power of the device in which the NMC is installed.
+4 Link-RX/TX (10/100) LED See "Link-RX/TX (10/100) LED".
 5 Status LED See "Status LED".

-Front Panel (AP9641)
+Front Panel (AP9631)

-ltem Description 1 USB ports Support for UPS firmware updates, see "Update the UPS firmware from a USB drive (AP9641 only)".
-2 3 Universal I/O ports Connect temperature sensors, temperature/humidity sensors, and relay input/output accessory connectors to UIO port.
-The relay input/ output accessory has two input contacts and one output relay.
-4 10/100/1000 Base-T connector Connects the NMC to the Ethernet network.
+Item Description 1 USB ports Support for NMC firmware upgrades, see "File Transfers", and UPS firmware updates, see "Update the UPS firmware from a USB drive (AP9631 or AP9635 only)".
+2 3 Universal I/O ports Connect temperature sensors, temperature/humidity sensors to UIO port one, or relay input/output accessory connectors to UIO port two.
+The relay input/output accessory has two input contacts and one output relay.

+Item Description 4 10/100 Base-T connector Connects the NMC to the Ethernet network.
 5 Reset button Restarts the network management interface.
-NOTE: This does not affect the output power of the device in which the NMC is installed.
-6 USB console port Connects the NMC to a local computer, via a micro-USB cable (APC part number 960-0603), to configure initial network settings or access the command line interface (CLI).
-7 Link-RX/TX (10/100/1000) LED See "Link-RX/TX (10/100/1000) LED".
+Note : This does not affect the output power of the device in which the NMC is installed.
+6 Serial console port Connects the NMC to a local computer, via a serial cable (APC part number 940-0299), to configure initial network settings or access the command line interface (CLI).
+7 Link-RX/TX (10/100) LED See "Link-RX/TX (10/100) LED".
 8 Status LED An LED (light-emitting diode) is a light source.
 See "Status LED".